 Faster switching and transfers

-Digital meters also have the potential to make it quicker and easier to switch retailers and disconnect and reconnect when customer move house.
+Digital meters make it quicker and easier to switch retailers when moving house.
 However, the NSW Government has placed a temporary moratorium on remote connections and disconnections because of safety concerns.

 Things to be aware of